Jake Worth

 • debugging

-Something is broken, and you can’t figure out why.
-Maybe there are a lot of changes to consider, and isolating that breaking change seems…
+Some code is broken, and you can’t figure out why.
+Maybe there are a lot of changes to consider, and identifying that breaking change seems…

 Be Fast